titanicsend/testahedron/README.md

 ## Learning LX and Developing Patterns

 We are planning to use LX Studio.
-This repo embeds both versions - the Processing 4 Applet at /LXStudio-P4 and the full IDE-ready distribution in /LXStudio-IDE.
-The latter is the recommended way of running LX and we will focus initial efforts there.
+We've chosed to use the full IDE-ready distribution instead of the P4 Processing Applet version.
+Place LX code in /LXStudio-IDE and any other code and assets outside this directory (for example, scripts that convert CAD geometry, or test apps for the controller hardware).

 Don't struggle - ask questions in [#Lighting on Slack](https://titanicsend.slack.com/archives/C02L0MDQB2M).